marcov64/Lsd/Readme.txt

  brew install multitail gnuplot

+INACTIVE TERMINAL WINDOWS:

+As LSD accesses external programs, inactive Terminal windows may be left open in the computer desktop.
+To prevent this default behavior, the user can change the Terminal aplication configuration.
+In Terminal, open menu "Preferences > Profiles > Shell" and set options "When the shell exists" to "Close if the shell exited cleanly", and "Ask before closing" to "Never".

 IN CASE OF PROBLEMS:

 LSD is only supported in mac computers as a native macOS (Aqua) application.
 There is no longer support for X11.